-It’s probably true to say that many of us are searching for happiness throughout our lives, be it from successful and loving relationships, career satisfaction or a safe and nice home.
-So, the idea that someone could suffer from a fear of happiness sounds almost hard to believe.
+It’s probably true to say that many of us are searching for happiness throughout our lives, be it from successful and loving relationships, career satisfaction, or a safe and comfortable home.
+So, the idea that someone could suffer from a fear of happiness sounds almost impossible to believe.

 But, in fact, there are some people who completely avoid any feelings of happiness and are indeed afraid of the consequences of being joyful.
 This phenomenon is known as cherophobia, or the fear of happiness.
 The term comes from the Greek word chairo, which means ‘I rejoice’.